matiwinnetou/spring-soy-view/README.md

 * Changed the interface of SoyAjaxController, now the endpoint will be e.g. /soy/compileJs?hash=xxx&file=templates/abc.soy&file=templates/abc2.soy
 * DefaultTemplateFilesResolver supports full paths, e.g. templates/abc.soy rather than relaying on an unique file name (may not work under windows yet)
 * SoyAjaxController has been greatly improved, support for .js and without extension has been dropped to simplify code
-* SoyAjaxController will now not show stacktraces but http error codes and messages (it was a security loop hole)
+* SoyAjaxController will now not show stack traces but http error codes and messages (it was a security loop hole)
 * Ability to provide a locale as a request parameter to SoyAjaxController other then the one resolved by LocaleProvider
 * Ability to disable obfuscation via request parameter: ?disableProcessors=true parameter passed as a param to compileJs endpoint